tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Duplicates are rejected through the use of a sliding receive window.
 (How the window is implemented is a local matter, but the following text describes the functionality that the implementation must exhibit.)
-A minimum window size of 32 MUST be supported, but a window size of 64 is preferred and SHOULD be employed as the default.
+The receiver SHOULD pick a window large enough to handle any plausible reordering, which depends on the data rate.
-Another window size (larger than the minimum) MAY be chosen by the receiver.
 (The receiver does not notify the sender of the window size.)

 The "right" edge of the window represents the highest validated